drschwabe/stackfire/README.md

 # Stack

 Stack is a route driven state management library that leverages a familiar callback and middleware pattern used in Express.

 ## Install
 ```
-npm install --save stack
+npm install --save @drschwabe/stack
 ```

 ## Usage